Bears Ears National Monument: Lawsuits, December 2022

 Two lawsuits, Garfield County v.
 Biden, filed by the state of Utah and two Utah counties, and Dalton v.
 Biden, filed by a mining company and recreationalists, seek to overturn the reaffirmed original boundaries and attack the Antiquities Act.
 The tribes filed motions to intervene.

 On August 11, 2023, U.S. District Judge David Nuffer dismissed both cases, explaining that "the Antiquities Act gives the president broad authority to designate national monuments and that courts cannot second-guess that authority."
 The state of Utah and other parties have since appealed the dismissal, but no such challenge has been successful in 100 years of the Antiquity Act's history.
-The United States Court of Appeals for the Tenth Circuit heard the case in September 2024.
+The United States Court of Appeals for the Tenth Circuit heard the case in September 2024; in its ruling in June 2026, the Tenth Circuit affirmed the ruling in part, vacated it in part, and remanded the case for further review.

+Second reduction, July 2026

+On July 13, 2026, President Trump issued Proclamation 9558, reducing the size of Bears Ears National Monument from 1.36 million acres to 121,100 acres, an over 90% decrease in size.
+Leadership of the Utah Republican Party, including Utah governor Spencer Cox and Utah senator Mike Lee, had lobbied to reopen the land for mining.